cajogos/BigDataAnalytics-Coursework01/notes/PIG_scripts.md

 DESCRIBE assessmentsByYear;

 /* Store the result in a JSON file */
---STORE assessmentsByYear INTO '/user/maria_dev/cwk/pig/results/assessments_by_year.json' USING JsonStorage();
+STORE assessmentsByYear INTO '/user/maria_dev/cwk/pig/results/assessments_by_year.json' USING JsonStorage();
 ```